How the rich reacted to the bubonic plague has eerie similarities to today’s pandemic

 One key issue in “The Decameron” is how wealth and advantage can impair people’s abilities to empathize with the hardships of others.
 Boccaccio begins the forward with the proverb, “It is inherently human to show pity to those who are afflicted.”
 Yet in many of the tales he goes on to present characters who are sharply indifferent to the pain of others, blinded by their own drives and ambition.

-In one story, a dead man returns from hell every Friday and ritually slaughters a different woman who had rejected him during his lifetime.
+In one fantasy story, a dead man returns from hell every Friday and ritually slaughters the same woman who had rejected him when he was alive.
 In another, a widow fends off a leering priest by tricking him into sleeping with her maid.
-In a third, the narrator praises a character for his undying loyalty to his friend when, in fact, he has profoundly betrayed him over many years.
+In a third, the narrator praises a character for his undying loyalty to his friend when, in fact, he has profoundly betrayed that friend over many years.

 Humans, Boccaccio seems to be saying, can think of themselves as upstanding and moral – but unawares, they may show indifference to others.
 We see this in the 10 storytellers themselves: They make a pact to live virtuously in their well-appointed retreats.
 Yet while they pamper themselves, they indulge in some stories that illustrate brutality, betrayal and exploitation.

 Boccaccio wanted to challenge his readers, and make them think about their responsibilities to others.
-“The Decameron” raises the questions: How should the rich treat the poor during a time of widespread suffering?
+“The Decameron” raises the questions: How do the rich relate to the poor during times of widespread suffering?
 What is the value of a life?

-In our own pandemic – with some of the most well-off now clamoring for the economy to re-open, despite the ongoing spread of the disease – these issues are strikingly relevant.
+In our own pandemic, with millions unemployed due to a virus that has killed thousands, these issues are strikingly relevant.

+This is an updated version of an article originally published on April 16, 2020.

 [Deep knowledge, daily.
 Sign up for The Conversation’s newsletter.]